jblindsay/whitebox-tools/README.md

 Compilation can take several minutes.
 The whitebox-tools.exe executable file will be located within the ```/target/release/``` folder.
 Once the project has reached the 1.0 milestone (stable), pre-compiled binaries for *WhiteboxTools* will be distributed with releases of *Whitebox GAT* GIS for each of the supported platforms.
 Until this time, you will need to compile the executable from source files.

 Be sure to follow the instructions for installing Rust carefully.
-In particular, if you ware installing on MS Windows, you must have a linker installed prior to installing the Rust compiler (rustc).
+In particular, if you are installing on MS Windows, you must have a linker installed prior to installing the Rust compiler (rustc).
 The Rust webpage recommends either the **MS Visual C++ 2015 Build Tools** or the GNU equivalent and offers details for each installation approach.
 You should also consider using **RustUp** to install the Rust compiler.
 Ultimately, you should not have to interact with Rust directly, but rather the build script will do this for you.

 ## Usage